sabre1041/sigstore-ansible-github-action/README.md

 **Default**: `https://oauth2.sigstore.dev/auth`

 The `verify-oidc-issuer` setting controls whether to verify the issuer extension of the signing certificate after signing has taken place.
-If it is set, `sigstore-python` will compare the certificate's issuer extension against the provided value.
+If it is set, `ansible-sign` will compare the certificate's issuer extension against the provided value.

 This setting only applies if `verify` is set to `true`.
 Supplying it without `verify: true`